Migrating from nginx to Angie#

 /etc/angie/sites-enabled/

-to make it work.$ ls -l /etc/nginx/sites-enabled/
+to make everything work.$ ls -l /etc/nginx/sites-enabled/

 default -> /etc/nginx/sites-available/default